SASMACROS/SAILIU/README.md

 •	Summary table of model statistics.
 (See complete list and descriptions for each model in Appendix A)

-•	Plot of the residual values from the model where the covariate is continuous.
+•	Panel plot of the residual values from the model with the covariate in continuous, categorical and spline terms.

 •	Plot of the observed values of the covariate and the outcome variable (linear and logistic regression models only)